Back to fellos.app

 Progressive advancement

-Seedling to Prospect to Full Member.
+Seedling to New Member to Full Member.
 Each step has its own rule with increasingly strict requirements — the first might only need a local admin request with no attachments, while the second requires org-level approval and a sponsorship letter.

 Honorary recognition